Au5: 2018–2022: Return to Monstercat and Divinorum

 In March 2018, Au5 and Australian producer Mr. Bill released the ten-track EP The Recency Effect on Upscale Recordings, featuring five original tracks and five remixes.
 In April 2018, Au5 released a second track on NoCopyrightSounds, "Closer" featuring Danyka Nadeau.
+In June, Au5 released his final collaboration with Fractal, a remix of Illenium and Kerli's "Sound of Walking Away".
+The remix was included in the remix compilation of Illenium's second album, Awake.
 In August 2018, Au5 returned to the Monstercat label with the dubstep single "The Journey", featuring Australian musician Trove.
 The same month, he self-released the dubstep track "Cataclysm" with Crystal Skies.
 Au5 also toured with Seven Lions on his "Journey II" tour in late 2018.
 In October, Au5 released a midtempo remix of "Eon" by American electronic rock musician Celldweller for a remix compilation album titled Remixed Upon A Blackstar, released on FiXT Music.
 In November, he collaborated with American musician Nytrix to release the dubstep track "Only In A Dream" on Monstercat.

 Au5 continued to release music in 2019, both on Monstercat and with self-releases.
 These include Energize EP in February, the electro house track "Eden", featuring Danyka Nadeau in March, the self-released ten-track LP Divinorum in May and the dubstep track "Way Down" with AMIDY, featuring Karra, in July.
 In March, Au5's 2013 electro house track with Fractal "Smoke", from the Secret Weapon EP, was featured on the Harmonix virtual reality game Audica.
 In July, Au5 appeared on Canadian musician and YouTuber Andrew Huang's "Four Producers Flip the Same Sample" YouTube series, in which the producers were tasked with making a track out of a door-creaking sample.
 His production was a house track titled "Door House".
 In October, Au5 performed at Liquid Stranger's new Wakaan Festival in Ozark, Arkansas, United States.